rebeccapowell/LongestPassword/README.md

 // ** Remained 0 benchmark(s) to run **
 Run time: 00:03:09 (189.14 sec), executed benchmarks: 5

 Ding ding ding.
 We have a winner.
 N.B.
 The first three all use the regular expression and it is notable how much slower it is.
+Done.

 ## Question